penfever/clam/examples/vision/README.md

-# ImageNet Classification with LLATA t-SNE and Computer Vision Baselines
+# ImageNet Classification with CLAM t-SNE and Computer Vision Baselines

-This directory contains examples for image classification using DINOV2 embeddings with LLATA t-SNE baseline and standard computer vision approaches.
+This directory contains examples for image classification using DINOV2 embeddings with CLAM t-SNE baseline and standard computer vision approaches.

 ## Overview

-The goal is to demonstrate that for certain image classification tasks, especially those with long-tail distributions or limited training data, LLATA t-SNE applied to pre-trained image embeddings (DINOV2) can compete with or outperform traditional fine-tuned computer vision models.
+The goal is to demonstrate that for certain image classification tasks, especially those with long-tail distributions or limited training data, CLAM t-SNE applied to pre-trained image embeddings (DINOV2) can compete with or outperform traditional fine-tuned computer vision models.

 ## Structure